tullanders/gtfs_neo4j/README.md

 # Digital Twin for railway and trains
-Simple project for setting up a simple Digital Railway Twin [GTFS](https://gtfs.org/) in a neo4j database.
+Simple project for setting up a simple Digital Railway Twin with neo4j database.

 ## Data
 ### GTFS-dataset
 #### What is GTFS?
-GTFS stands for General Transit Feed Specification.
+[GTFS](https://gtfs.org/) stands for General Transit Feed Specification.
 It is a set of open standards that define formats for public transportation schedules and associated geographic information.

 #### Data
 The GTFS-files is downloaded from [Trafiklab.se](https://www.trafiklab.se/api/trafiklab-apis/gtfs-sverige-2/) (GTFS Sverige-2).
 The files are really large because they contains all public transportation in Sweden, both busses and trains.
-To reduce the filesize you could use the Jupyter Notebook (/notebooks/extract_trains.ipynb).
+To reduce the filesize you could use the provided Jupyter Notebook (/notebooks/extract_trains.ipynb).
 ![Schema](/schema.png)

 ### ERA Dataset